In our first few discussions, we will:

 Once we've discussed, at a high level, what outcomes you are interested in, and we have a rough idea of budget and timeline, a Statement of Work (SOW) will be drafted for the Innovation & Discovery and Preparation & Planning phases, if applicable.
 A follow-up call will be scheduled to review and revise the SOW, and then a final presentation will be scheduled for you and your leadership.

 Once the Statement of Work (SOW) has been signed, the first critical step of transformation begins.
-This step includes:
+In this step, we will:

 - Determine and introduce you to additional Subject Matter Experts that may be needed